What are Disparities?

 - Promoting Health Equity with increased diabetes research, treatment and education in minority populations.

 - Access to Health Insurance that is affordable and provides access to the tools to prevent and manage diabetes and its complications.
 This includes the implementation of the Affordable Care Act, which includes many provisions designed to promote health equity.
-Find out more: Updates to Health Insurance and Health Insurance Marketplaces, also available in Spanish.
+Find out more about the Updates to Health Insurance and Health Insurance Marketplaces.

 - Funding for Diabetes Research and Programs including increasing the overall government commitment to stopping diabetes.